-FY 2022-2023 ESG Program Application
+2023-2024 ESG Program Application

 Except where noted, all ESG Program applicant shall complete and submit all items listed below.

-The deadline for application package submission is May 9, 2022 by 12:00 pm (Noon).
-Application Package shall be submitted on the Palm Beach County, Community Services Department NOFO Application Submission Website: https://pbcc.samis.io/go/nofo/
+The deadline for application package submission is May 5, 2023 by 12:00 pm (Noon), EST. Application Package shall be submitted on the Palm Beach County, Community Services Department NOFO Application Submission Website: https://pbcc.samis.io/go/nofo/

-The NCG meeting, during which the NCG Review Committee will review and score all applications, is scheduled to take place on Wednesday, May 18, 2022, from 9:00 am to 1:00 pm at 810 Datura Street Basement Conference room.
-Please check the HSCA website for changes to the meeting location.
+The NCG Review Committee meeting, where the applications will be reviewed and scored, is scheduled to take place on Monday, May 15, 2023, from 9:00 am to 1:00 pm at 810 Datura Street 2nd floor conference room.
+Please check the CSD website for changes to the meeting location.

-Members of the public who plan to attend the meeting in person are asked to please notify CSD as soon as possible by email at PBCGOV.ORG or by phone at (561) 355-4779.
+Members of the public who plan to attend the meeting in person are asked to please notify CSD as soon as possible by email at PBC-ESGNOFO@PBCGOV.ORG or by phone at (561) 355-4779.

-Anyone interested in additional information may contact HSCA by mail at 810 Datura Street, West Palm Beach, FL 33401, by email at PBCGOV.ORG or by phone at (561) 355-4779.

-Also, those wishing to make public comments may contact HSCA by sending your comments via traditional mail to at 810 Datura Street, West Palm Beach, FL 33401, or email at PBCGOV.ORG.
+Anyone interested in additional information may contact HSCA by mail at 810 Datura Street, West Palm Beach, FL 33401, by email at PBC-ESGNOFO@PBCGOV.ORG or by phone at (561) 355-4779.
+Also, those wishing to make public comments may contact HSCA by sending your comments via traditional mail to at 810 Datura Street, West Palm Beach, FL 33401, or email at PBC-ESGNOFO@PBCGOV.ORG.